 Oatmeal Honey Soap Recipe

 This Oatmeal Honey Soap Recipe makes an excellent bar of soap that exfoliates and moisturizes quite well.
-It will help to cleanse your skin by gently removing a layer of dead skin cells.
+It will help to cleanse your skin by gently removing a layer of dead skin cells while nourishing the skin with natural honey.

-The oats (ground up to a powder) work as a mild abrasive to exfoliate.
-The honey is the moisturizing agent.
-Add the ground oats at trace along with the honey and mix well.
+Add the ground oats at trace along with the honey and mix them well.
 Palm oil tends to trace quickly so be ready!
 When this soap cures it will have a nice mild aroma.

 a.
 OILS.
 To make this soap we used a combination 5 oils & fats for their beneficial soap properties.
 Here is the list of the oils.
-Included are the valuable percentage amounts and the oil weights in ounces.
+Included are the valuable percentage amounts.

 d.
 ADDITIVES:

-1. Whole Oats (.05% of total oils).
-Added Amount = 1.0 oz.
-Add the ground oats at trace and mix well.
+1. Whole Oats (use .05% of total oils).
+Added Amount = X.X oz.
+Add the ground oats at trace, mix well.

 Oatmeal Honey Soap Recipe by the numbers